+This site celebrates cinema (ok, "movies" to most people), spirituality, and science fiction through movie reviews, essays, short stories, and other information on these topics.
 Why these three topics?
 These are three main themes I most enjoy writing about--especially when the areas overlap such as in a science fiction movie with spiritual themes.
 (A mythic core that these topics share is discussed in A Prince, Machines, and Stillness.)

 The mysterious Shroud of Turin has provoked controversy for centuries.
 Many believe it is the authentic burial cloth of Christ.
 Many believe it is a forgery.
 What if, however, there could be a final proof beyond any doubt that it was genuine?
 What if that proof went terribly, horribly wrong for us all?
 If you were told such a story by a barely glimpsed stranger, would you, should you, believe it?
 (This article is published on Smashwords.com.)

+- Fighting Evil with Another Kind of Evil?
 The ultimate antihero messiah for the post-9/11 "War on Terror" era can apparently be found in The Chronicles of Riddick, the sequel to Pitch Black.
 Overcoming evil with evil, unfortunately, seems to be the spirit of the times.

 - The Word Warrior: A Post-Apocalyptic

-In 2013, the Doomsday Virus loose on the Internet causes all nuclear weapons to launch.
+A Doomsday Virus loose on the Internet causes all nuclear weapons to launch.
 Darn those military contractors for not keeping their virus checkers up to date!
 Although the post-civilization job market leaves much to be desired, with a little ingenuity, writers can still earn a buck (well, old cans of food).

 Science fiction films often examine cultural issues through a magnifying glass of technology-tinged fantasy.
 How do time travel films comment on people's views of time and history?